mcastling/mcastling.github.io/properties.md

 Properties can also be read.
 This feature can be used in conjunction with constraints to allow changes to a property within one view to change the property of another view.
 For example, a view following the movement of a separate view (that it is not a child of).

-Properties can be used to expose useful information or behaviour of a view.
-Other view variables that are used to implement this bevahiour, or do not make useful sense from an application developers point of view should not be exposed.

 ## How to implement a property within DALi Core: